-The purpose of this Fitness Check is to evaluate and assess the existing EU legislation on legal migration based on the following five evaluation criteria: Relevance, Coherence, Effectiveness, Efficiency and EU added value.
-The Fitness Check will identify gaps and inconsistencies and consider possible ways of simplifying and streamlining the current EU framework in order to contribute to a better management of legal migration flows.
+The purpose of this Fitness Check was to evaluate and assess the existing EU legislation on legal migration based on the following five evaluation criteria: Relevance, Coherence, Effectiveness, Efficiency and EU added value.
+The Fitness Check aimed at identifying gaps and inconsistencies and consider possible ways of simplifying and streamlining the current EU framework in order to contribute to a better management of legal migration flows.

 The results of the Fitness Check may be used as a basis to assess what actions (both legislative and non-legislative) might be required to improve the coherence of the legal migration legislation, as well as its effective and efficient application.
 It will also be used to consider whether there is any mismatch between the scope of the existing legal migration legislation and the needs for specific EU rules for other categories not covered by the current regime.
 In addition, the evaluation of the migration legislation will provide a possibility to better attune legal migration policy to the economic and social needs of the EU, also in the light of the need to prevent and combat labour exploitation.

-All these Directives will be included in the Fitness Check.
-The relevance and coherence of all Directives will be assessed, but the scope and depth of the analysis on other aspects will differ depending on how long the Directive has been implemented.
-The Directives that were adopted in 2014 (Seasonal workers, Intra-corporate transfers), recently adopted as a recast (Students and Researchers, in 2016) or currently subject to a review (EU Blue Card), shall only be partly considered in this Fitness Check, since a full assessment of effectiveness, efficiency and EU added value is not possible at this stage.
+All these Directives are included in the Fitness Check.
+The relevance and coherence of all Directives were assessed, but the scope and depth of the analysis on other aspects differed depending on how long the Directive has been implemented.
+The Directives that were adopted in 2014 (Seasonal workers, Intra-corporate transfers), recently adopted as a recast (Students and Researchers, in 2016) or currently subject to a review (EU Blue Card), were only partly considered in this Fitness Check, since a full assessment of effectiveness, efficiency and EU added value was not possible at this stage.
 For the EU Blue Card, a recent evaluation took place in 2015, and the Fitness Check will build upon that evaluation.
 For more details on the differentiated approach, see section C. 1 of the Road Map.

-Furthermore, targeted consultations are also being carried out, addressing expert groups, forums and networks such as:
+Furthermore, targeted consultations were also carried out, addressing expert groups, forums and networks such as:

 See more in the Consultation Strategy.